LennartHennigs/PiPortfolioDaemon/README.md

   - upload files
   - see an activity log
 - In addition, it watches a shared SAMBA folder for uoloaded files to send them to the Portfolio.
-- It also detects whether the connection to the Portfolio has timed out
+- It also detects whether the connection to the Portfolio has timed out.

 <kbd><img src="images/preview.png" width="400px" /></kbd>